PTAHume/MyNewRoBoFriend/README.md

 <!-- Constraints -->
 ## Constraints

-The commands do not need to be case sensative but will be ignored if they have leading or trailing spaces
+The commands do not need to be case sensitive but will be ignored if they have leading or trailing spaces
 Example (Note the trailing and leading spaces):

 * >  MOVE

-The robo can not fall off the table, so any PLACE or MOVE command that would cause it to fall will simple be ignore
+The robo cannot fall off the table, so any PLACE or MOVE command that would cause it to fall will simple be ignore

 Example 1:
 ```sh